 Is there an application fee?

-There is an application charge of £65 per application (unless you are from a country which is eligible for fee waiver).
+There is an application charge of £75 per application (unless you are a national from a country eligible for fee waiver).

 Do you require work experience?

-Yes, a minimum of two years.
+Yes, a minimum of two years full-time or equivalent work experience.
 View the minimum requirements for entry to the MSt in Social Innovation.

 Do you require a GRE/GMAT score as part of the application process?